S&P 500 Drops After Trump Tests Positive for Coronavirus

 The overnight development jolted investors and added to the political uncertainty about a month ahead of the election.
 For now, some investors' initial impulse has been to sell stocks, pare back risk as they grapple with the implications of President Trump's infection.

-Despite the pressure, stocks recovered some ground to bounce off their session lows following upbeat comments on federal stimulus talks from House Speaker Nancy Pelosi.
-On CNBC, the speaker said Mr. Trump's prognosis changes the dynamics of aid talks with Republicans, leading her to believe lawmakers will eventually reach a deal.
-She also issued a statement asking airlines to hold off on furloughs and firings as Congress works on an aid package for the industry.
+Despite the pressure, stocks recovered some ground to bounce off their session lows after House Speaker Nancy Pelosi said Mr. Trump's prognosis changed the dynamics of aid talks with Republicans.
+She added she believes lawmakers will eventually reach a deal.
+She also issued a statement asking airlines to hold off on furloughs and firings as Congress works on an aid package for the industry, sending shares of those companies higher.

-The Cboe Volatility Index, a measure of expected swings in the S&P 500, rose 3%.
+The Cboe Volatility Index, a measure of expected swings in the S&P 500, rose nearly 4%.

 Investors' concerns range from how the government will function if President Trump's condition worsens and whether other senior government officials are at risk, some analysts said.
 There are also worries about whether the development raises the stakes of a contested election or a delay, others added.